-Another form that must be filled out by a site supervisor/teacher is a Tutor and Program Evaluation.
-Tutor and Program Evaluations are forms in which site supervisors/teachers assess tutors' strengths and weaknesses, describes tutors' roles in the classrooms, and communicates to Shaw Center literacy staff what they need from the program itself to succeed in the future.
+Another form that must be filled out by a Site Supervisor is a Teacher Evaluation.
+Teacher Evaluations are forms in which Site Supervisors assess tutors' strengths and weaknesses, describes tutors' roles in the classrooms, and communicates to Shaw Center literacy staff what they need from the program itself to succeed in the future.
 These forms are confidential, and therefore must be turned in with a sealed envelope or mailed by the teacher to the Shaw Center directly.
-An example of a Tutor and Program Evaluation can be found on pages 29-30.
+An example of a Teaching Evaluation can be found on pages 29-30.